 See Provincetown how it is meant to be seen, from the water.
 Join a CCS naturalist for a tour of Provincetown Harbor and learn about the geology, history and nature of the harbor and surrounding waters while searching for sea birds, seals and the occasional whale.
 Kayak to Long Point, or paddle alongside the West End Breakwater and see what amazing creatures dwell in the shallows.
 No kayaking experience required.
 Must be 15 years or older.
 Reservations required, $50 fee applies.
 To register, call Venture Athletics Water Sports, 508-487-9442.
 Visit the Events page for a full schedule.

-CCS is excited to announce a new three-day summer camp for kids ages 8-12 to learn about the wonderful world of whales and the ocean.
+Learn about the wonderful world of whales and the ocean with CCS’s exciting three-day summer program for kids ages 8-12.
 Step inside a life size North Atlantic right whale, learn what it’s like to disentangle whales and turtles, identify whales by their distinctive markings, create whale art and a take a whale watch aboard the Dolphin Fleet.
 Participation is limited and pre-registration is required.
 Fee is $150 for CCS members / $175 for non-members.
-Cape Cod Students receive a $25 discount.
+Cape Cod Students receive a $20 discount.

 For details and reservations, contact Marine Education Director Jesse Mechling at 508-487-3623 x 103.